top of page

 Visual imaging is one of the most critical, non-invasive methods to study the ocean.
 It allows researchers to provide situational context to collected samples, observe marine life behaviors and interactions, conduct more accurate biodiversity and abundance surveys, and simultaneously gather biologic and geologic data and assessments.
 Visually characterizing the deep sea is a critical component, along with seabed mapping and biological sampling, to fully describe this ecosystem.

-We estimate that we have visually observed less than .0001% of the deep ocean seafloor over the last 70 years of exploration efforts, and the little we have seen has been biased to only a handful of EEZs.
+We estimate that we have visually observed less than .0001% of the deep ocean seafloor over the last 70 years of exploration efforts, and the little we have seen has been in only a handful of EEZs.
 Even with accelerated solutions, it would take tens of thousands of years to visualize the entire seafloor once.

 Our Strategy